Skip to content

 Validation with Iodine

-This section will present an example of how to implement client-side validation using the Iodine library.
-We will process a simple form with two fields, name and E-mail.
+This section shows how to implement client-side validation using the Iodine library.
+We will handle a simple form with two fields: name and email.

-For simplicity of the example, let's connect it via CDN.
+For simplicity we will load it via CDN.

 html